Engee documentation

 • rising - resets the state when the reset signal passes an edge, i.e. rises from a negative or zero value to a positive value.

-• falling - resets the state when the reset signal passes the cutoff, i.e. falls from a positive value to zero or negative value.
+• falling - resets the state when the reset signal passes the cutoff, i.e. drops from a positive value to a zero or negative value.

 • either - resets the state when the reset signal goes up or down, i.e. changes from zero to a non-zero value, from a non-zero value to zero, or changes sign.